 Sponsorship is a very important part of any financially successful event.
 It includes donations and advertising other than in the program.
 For example, it is sometimes possible to put up advertising signs in the arenas or even get them painted onto the ice.

 Use the same principles as you do in the program for cost and profit.
-Anytime you can get something for free that you would have had to pay for, is in effect sponsorship or fundraising. (i.e. hotel rooms for officials which are given free due to the number of rooms that have been booked there) The number of donations is unlimited.
+Anytime you can get something for free that you would have had to pay for, is in effect sponsorship or fundraising (i.e. hotel rooms for officials which are given free due to the number of rooms that have been booked there) the number of donations is unlimited.
+Sponsorship can also be used for the Host Website.